Paika Rebellion: Leaders and participants

 The Paika Rebellion was led by Bakshi Jagabandhu, the former bakshi or commander of the forces of the Raja of Khurda.
 Jagabandhu's familial estate of Killa Rorang was taken over by the East India Company in 1814, reducing him to penury.
 When the rebellion broke out in March 1817, the Paikas came together under his leadership.
-Raja Mukunda Deva, the last King of Khurda was another leader of the Paika rebels.
-The rebellion enjoyed widespread support in Oriya society with feudal chiefs, paikrays' zamindars and the common people of Odisha participating in it.
-The zamindars of Karipur, Mrichpur, Golra, Balarampur, Budnakera and Rupasa supported the Paikas.
+The rebellion enjoyed widespread support in Odia society with feudal chiefs, zamindars and the common people of Odisha participating in it.The rebellion proved to be a unity among the medieval odia society visualizing Jaganath as symbol of odia unity and Gajapati as his lieutenant.The zamindars of Karipur, Mrichpur, Golra, Balarampur, Budnakera and Rupasa supported the Paikas.
 While the rebellion started from Banapur and Khurda, it quickly spread to other parts of Odisha such as Puri, Pipili and Cuttack and to several remote villages, including Kanika, Kujang and Pattamundai.
 The Rajas of Kanika, Kujang, Nayagarh and Ghumusur aided Jagabandhu and Dalabehera Mirhaidar Alli of Jadupur was an important Muslim rebel.